Kulasinghe Reservoir, Moragahakanda: Power generation

 Water from the Moragahakanda Reservoir is used to power the 25-megawatt Moragahakanda Hydroelectric Power Station.
 The substitution of this hydropower with traditional fossil fuel power generation is estimated to save up to US$ 2.49 billion annually. *[This latter claim requires correction, as it is impossible to generate this much power from a 25-megawatt generator in one year.
 The maximum power possible from a 25-megawatt generator at .06 per kw (wholesale) is $13.14 million (US).]

 Construction of the power station costs US$382 million, with an EIRR (Economic Internal Rate of Return) of 22%.

 Roads and bridges

 The construction of the dam and reservoir also required the construction of multiple access roads and rerouting of existing main roads, as well as the construction of the 300 m long Moragahakanda Bridge costing Rs.
 308 million.

 Rename

-On 23 July 2018, under the patronage of president Maithreepala Sirisena, the reservoir has been officially named as Kulasinghe Reservoir, in memory of late Dr. A.N.S.
-Kulasinghe.
-Deshabandu Dr. A.N.S Kulasinghe was a Sri Lankan Civil Engineer who served in several projects throughout the country.
+On 23 July 2018, under the patronage of president Maithreepala Sirisena, the reservoir was officially named as Kulasinghe Reservoir, in memory of late Dr. A. N. S. Kulasinghe.
+Kulasinghe was a Sri Lankan civil engineer who served in several projects throughout the country.